Pumpkin is really a delicious, thoroughly American

 Cooking Directions

-Preheat oven to 350 degrees F.
+to 350 degrees F.

-Within a large bowl whisk together the flour, baking soda, salt and spices.
+the flour, baking soda, salt and spices.
 Put aside.
 Having a mixer, beat the eggs until frothy and pale.
-Gradually add the sugars and beat for a couple minutes, till the batter is thick.
+Gradually

-Add the oil within a steady stream after which beat within the vanilla extract.
+a steady stream after which beat within the vanilla extract.

-Add the flour mixture and pumpkin alternatively and beat on low just until incorporated.
+pumpkin alternatively and beat on low just until incorporated.

-Evenly divide the batter between three greased cake pans and bake for a half hour or until a toothpick inserted within the center arrives clean.
+for a half hour or until a toothpick inserted within the center arrives

-Remove from oven and let cool on the wire rack.
-After about 5-10 minutes, invert the cakes onto the wire rack and let them cool completely before frosting.
+After about 5-10 minutes, invert the cakes onto the wire rack and let them cool

-For your frosting
+For your

 Ingredients